 In the event of a large-scale disaster like the 2011 Tohoku Earthquake and Tsunami (Great East Japan Earthquake) or the 2016 Kumamoto Earthquake, long lines were formed at gas stations of people waiting to refuel their vehicles.
-In particular, during the Great East Japan Earthquake. up to 120 cars were waiting at peak times even at gas stations in Tokvo.
+In particular, during the Great East Japan Earthquake, up to 120 cars were waiting at peak times even at gas stations in Tokyo.

-It may not always be possible to refuel your Posters and Leaflets to Back side of rolled car in the event of a large-scale disaster like an improve awareness earthquake hitting directly under the Tokyo Metropolitan area.
-In preparation for dealing with such a situation, this campaign is meant to increase awareness of the importance of frequently filling up the vehicle fuel tank.
+It may not always be possible to refuel your car in the event of a large-scale disaster like an earthquake hitting directly under the Tokyo Metropolitan area.
+In preparation for dealing with such a situation, this should stockpile